If you plan to launch a website powered by WordPress (the self hosted version), you’ll need a hosting solution.

 - Excluding URLs – exclude specific URLs or parts of your site from being cached.
 You can exclude individual URLs or parts of your site by using a wildcard

-- Test URLs for Cache Status – check if the caching is working for specific URLs
+- Test URLs Caching Status – check if the caching is working for specific URLs

-- Enable HTTPS – Enable.
+- HTTPS enforce – Enable.
 Make sure you have installed an SSL certificate in your SiteGround account, go to Site Tools > Security > SSL Manager and install Let’s Encrypt

 - WordPress Heartbeat Optimization – Disable